department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/continued-content-migration-strategy/roadmap.md

 ## Currently in progress

 - **Education rates content:** Aiming for completion in September 2022
-- **Community care content for Veteran and other beneficiary pages (R&S pilot partner):** Aiming for completion in October 2022
+- **Community care content for Veteran and other beneficiary pages (R&S pilot partner):** Starting to migrate pages (3 pages migrated this week).
+Aiming for completion in October 2022
 - **Board of Veterans Appeals content for Veterans and other beneficiaries (R&S pilot partner):** Aiming for completion in December 2022
+- **Regional offices:** Aiming for estimated completed by FY2023-Q2 for Pilot office, FY2023-Q4 for complete roll-out

 ## Next up

 ### Single pages among top 1,000 urls by pageviews

 These are single pages that require a relatively low level of effort to migrate and are on the "top 1,000 urls" by pageviews list that is a focus of current accessibility efforts.
 Some have serious accessibility issues so prioritizing migration is a win for both migration and accessibility.

+We need to confirm with our VA partners, but I would anticipate that we could complete migration of these pages by December 2022.

 - benefits.va.gov/gibill/isaksonroe/verification_of_enrollment.asp
 - benefits.va.gov/benefits/applying.asp